bergzand/libcose/README.md

 # libcose

-Libcose is a C library aiming to implement the full COSE[1] standard.
+Libcose is a C library aiming to implement the full [COSE] standard.
 Libcose is aimed at constrained devices without dynamic memory allocation, libcose will never call malloc related calls by itself.
 However it does require a simple block array allocator for cbor management.